The Hero in You – a Book for Boys (in progress)

-Transformational events have punctuated Theo’s life in 18-year cycles.
-Having discovered a baffling correspondence between them, and the 18-year ‘Saros’ cycles that chart the eclipses of the Sun and Moon, he’s on a journey to chronicle his life in four books:
+Transformational events have punctuated my life in 18-year cycles.
+Having discovered a baffling correspondence between them, and the 18-year ‘Saros’ cycles that chart the eclipses of the Sun and Moon, I’m on a journey to chronicle my life in four books:

 SAROS II: The Age of Icarus (Years 19-36)